anderslogg/geco/docs/paper-joss-2022/paper.md

 # Functionality
 The entrypoint for GECo is a run script written in python.
-In this file the user selects the solver class (`EinsteinVlasovSolver` or `VlasovPoisson`) that specifies the model for the gravitational interaction, a `MaterialModel` to specify the particular form of the reduction ansatz, and in addition specifies several parameters related to the model and discretization.
+In this file the user selects the solver class (`EinsteinVlasovSolver` or `VlasovPoisson`) that specifies the model for the gravitational interaction, a `MaterialModel` to specify the particular form of the reduction ansatz, and several parameters related to the model and discretization.
-Running the script constructs a stationary solution via the fixed point scheme mentioned above, which has converged to the indicated tolerance.
+Calling the `solve` method within the script invokes the solver to construct a stationary solution via the fixed point scheme mentioned above, which has converged to the specified tolerance.
 Gravitational fields and matter quantities are saved in XMDF and XML format that can be consumed by Paraview as well as postprocessing scripts.
 Solutions may be constructed from multiple `MaterialModel`s by combining models in a weighted sum -- an example is given in `demos/ev_multi_component.py`.

-GECo includes several postprocessing routines to:
+GECo includes several postprocessing routines that:

 * Generate additional scalar data not computed during the fixed point iteration.
-* Extend the gravitational and matter fields as well as an ergoregion (if present) from the quarter plane computational domain to all of $\mathbb{R}^2$.
+* Represent the matter density as well as an ergoregion (if present) in $\mathbb{R}^2$ (i.e. reflected about the reflection plane and symmetry axis).
-* Extend the gravitational and matter fields as well as an ergoregion (if present) from the quarter plane computational domain to a volumetric representation in $\mathbb{R}^3$.
+* Represent the matter density as well as an ergoregion (if present) as a volume in $\mathbb{R}^3$, facilitating visualization of contours.
 * Represent the density as a three-dimensional point cloud.
 * Compute the Kretschmann curvature scalar.